 This small but mighty GSHP offers an impressively low acoustic output, and at 560mm x 605mm x 565mm is a particularly attractive solution where the only option available is to locate the heat pump inside the dwelling, such as within an airing cupboard.
 Using a single phase electrical connection and the ability to provide water flow temperatures up to 65°C, the Shoebox Twin provides weather compensated space heating flow temperature control, plus the ability to satisfy a dwellings entire domestic hot water requirement without the need for costly supplementary electric back up heating.

-Crucially, the Shoebox range provides Housing Associations and developers the unique opportunity to plug into Government subsidies such as the Renewable Heat Incentive and is ideal for use in projects featuring Kensa’s innovative “micro-district heating” approach, which significantly enables access to the lucrative non-Domestic RHI for new build applications, plus the additional possibility to attract an ECO subsidy in retrofit applications, especially where electric night storage heating systems are being displaced.
+Crucially, the Shoebox range provides Housing Associations and developers the unique opportunity to plug into Government subsidies such as the Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding) and is ideal for use in projects featuring Kensa’s innovative “micro-district heating” approach, which significantly enables access to the lucrative non-Domestic RHI (this scheme has now closed) for new build applications, plus the additional possibility to attract an ECO subsidy in retrofit applications, especially where electric night storage heating systems are being displaced.

 Chris Davis, commercial director for Kensa Heat Pumps comments:

-“The introduction of the Domestic Renewable Heat Incentive and recently uplifted tariffs for ground source heat pumps under the Non Domestic RHI has seen a significant upsurge in the demand for ground source technology, where the benefits of highest efficiency, lowest possible running costs, permitted development planning rights and low noise nuisance are increasingly becoming recognised.
+“The introduction of the Domestic Renewable Heat Incentive (RHI: this scheme has now closed) and recently uplifted tariffs for ground source heat pumps under the Non Domestic RHI (this scheme has now closed) has seen a significant upsurge in the demand for ground source technology, where the benefits of highest efficiency, lowest possible running costs, permitted development planning rights and low noise nuisance are increasingly becoming recognised.
 The Shoebox and Shoebox Twin meet the growing market need for small, efficient, quiet and cost effective solutions which can be applied in innovative ways to maximise the funding opportunities for housing associations, developers and home owners.
 The original 3kW Shoebox has proven ideal for small, new build developments, however the higher output from the Shoebox Twin now opens up more and more opportunities for larger new builds and the retrofit sector.”